Foundation for the Study of Diabetes (EFSD)

 - Research with potential to increase understanding of the natural history, pathogenesis, heterogeneity and/or aetiology of human type 1 diabetes;

-Biomaterials and novel devices for implantable, encapsulated beta cell replacement;
+- Biomaterials and novel concepts for implantable, encapsulated beta cell replacement;

 Mechanism of Support and Review